lilosa88/Lisbeth_Portfolio/README.md

 - This project belongs to [kaggle's competitions](https://www.kaggle.com/c/house-prices-advanced-regression-techniques).
 In order to buy a house there are many different parameters that influences price negotiations.
 Therefore, the idea is to create a model that predicts the sales prices given a dataset with 79 explanatory variables describing (almost) every aspect of residential homes in Ames, Iowa.

+- The features that had a huge amount of missing values (approx. more than 2000 missing values), were treated accordingly.
+We found that indded this values were not missing just they were related to a missing of that particular feature (i.e. For PoolQuality the missing values means that that house did not have any pool).
+For the rest of the features with missing values, as these features had maximum 4 missing values out of 2919 we fill the data with the corresponding media value for the cases where the feature is float64.
+For the categorical variables we fill it with the mode.

+- For the feature engineering new columns were created in order to better understanding of the data.
+The redundant or useless information was dropped.
+As well the categorical variable as strings they were transformed into continuos variables making use of dummy variables and the respective normalization of the whole dataset was carried out using MinMaxScaler.

+- Two machine Learning model were tested: Ridge Regression and Lasso.
+The hyperparameter 'alpha' has the following values: 0.0001, 0.001, 0.01, 0.05, 0.1, 0.2, 0.3, 0.4, 0.5, 0.6, 0.7, 0.8, 0.9, 1.0, 2.0, 3.0, 4.0, 5.0, 6.0, 7.0, 8.0, 9.0, 10.0, 20, 50, 100, 500, 1000.
+The best for Ridge Regression alpha was 10 and for Lasso was 100.
+At the end the best accuaracy obtained was given by Lasso: The train Lasso Accuracy was 0.9229 and the test Lasso Accuracy was 0.8902.

+Conclusion: The Lasso method was choseen.

 # [Project 4: Prediction of Sunspots:](https://github.com/lilosa88/Sunspots)
 - Sunspots are temporary phenomena on the Sun's photosphere that appear as spots darker than the surrounding areas.
 Create a model to predict the number of suspots.